-Allopurinol is widely used for hyperuricemia-related diseases such as gout, Lesch-Nyhan syndrome, and recurrent urate kidney stones.
-However, allopurinol is one of the most common causes of severe cutaneous adverse reactions (SCAR), a spectrum of reactions that includes drug hypersensitivity syndrome, Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), which may include a constellation of features such as eosinophilia, vasculitis, rash, and major end-organ disease.
-There is a reported mortality rate of 20% to 25%.
+Allopurinol is a drug widely used for hyperuricemia-related diseases such as gout, Lesch-Nyhan syndrome, and recurrent urate kidney stones.
+However, this drug is one of the most common causes of severe cutaneous adverse reactions (SCAR), an umbrella term encompassing drug hypersensitivity syndrome, Stevens-Johnson syndrome (SJS), and toxic epidermal necrolysis (TEN).
+These reactions have a reported mortality rate of 20% to 25%.
 For individuals taking allopurinol, the presence of the HLA-B*58:01 allele has been strongly associated with allopurinol-induced SCAR.

-Positivity for HLA-B*58:01 confers risk for hypersensitivity to allopurinol
+Positivity for HLA-B*58:01 confers increased risk for hypersensitivity to allopurinol.

 2. Khanna D, Fitzgerald J, Khanna P, et al: 2012 American College of Rheumatology guidelines for management of gout.
 Part 1: systematic nonpharmacologic and pharmacologic therapeutic approaches to hyperuricemia.
 Arthritis Care Res 2012;64:1431-1446

 3. Hershfield MS, Callaghan JT, Tassaneeyakul W, et al: Clinical Pharmacogenetics Implementation Consortium guidelines for human leukocyte antigen-B genotype and allopurinol dosing.
 Clin Pharmacol Ther 2013 Feb;93(2):153-158

 4. Chung WH, Hung SI, Chen YT: Human leukocyte antigens and drug hypersensitivity.
 Curr Opin Allergy Clin Immunol 2007;7:317-323